With the recent news that the ABC has underpaid thousands of workers, even established larger businesses should not presume compliance.

 “What really blew me away in my time as FWO was the number of larger, established, profitable businesses getting it wrong… They may have been getting it wrong for a whole range of reasons, but at its heart complacency was behind [it],” she told the AFR.

-She told the paper that her FWO experiences led her to believe that a lot of boards don’t even ask for reports on workplace compliance.
+She says that her FWO experiences led her to believe that a lot of boards don’t even ask for reports on workplace compliance.

 Given her new position at Deloitte, which is poised to help clients with this exact issue, James’ comments should be taken with a grain of salt.
 But the recent ABC scandal demonstrates that her analysis shouldn’t be entirely dismissed.